ruyisdk/ruyi/README.md

 look up its config accordingly.
 If these are not explicitly set though, as in typical use cases, the default config directory is most likely `~/.config/ruyi`.

+GNU/Linux distribution packagers and system administrators will find that the directories `/usr/share/ruyi` and `/usr/local/share/ruyi` are searched for the config file on such systems.

 ### Config file

 Currently `ruyi` will look for an optional `config.toml` in its XDG config